 So, as a bald, 225-pound muscle-bound personal trainer who has had to convince his female clients that they will not end up looking like yours truly, allow me to give you real, relatable rationale as to why women should be training big movements with relatively heavy weights.

 There is nothing that can compare to deadlifting 200-pounds, bench pressing your bodyweight, or reaching any other strength goal you set for yourself.
 Not only will you feel stronger in the gym, you’ll be stronger in every other aspect of your life.
-It may be hard to imagine how a heavy squat can translate over to a happier relationship or better performance at work, but I’ve seen it happen time and time again.
+It may be hard to imagine how a heavy squat can translate to a happier relationship or better performance at work, but I’ve seen it happen time and time again.
 There is something transformative about being able to do something that seemed impossible a few short weeks before.
 And once you realize achieving those milestones is possible, everything else in life seems possible.
 And I guarantee you that belief is much more appealing to women than having to train with pink dumbbells in the “Women’s Only” section of their gym because they’re afraid of getting stared at on the main floor.

 Katlyn was probably the best female lifter (and maybe the best lifter, period) I have ever had the pleasure of training.
 She was also the sweetest person you could ever meet.
 She would bop into the gym, a huge smile on her face, and ask me about my weekend.
 But when it was time to lift, she would get pretty darn intense.
 One second she’d be asking me if I’d seen such-and-such a movie, and the next second, she’d step up to the bar and totally transform.
 But once the barbell hit the ground she would go back to being all sunshine and rainbows.
 It was something to watch.
 In our time together Katlyn worked up to a 296-pound deadlift and set a PR of 23 pull-ups.
 When she would bang out reps, jaws would drop to the floor—not only because she had the strength to move that type of weight, but because she had the toned, lean look female clients were sweating their butts off on the treadmill trying to attain.